 Thus it was that I began my journey of teacher training with Lulu Bull in 2010.
 I have been fortunate to study in India with the Iyengar family.
 As a certified teacher, my yogic journey of learning and enrichment continues to grow.

-I had a total hip replacement 6 years ago.
-Working with the injury and subsequent rehabilitation after surgery has considerably deepened my understanding of the immeasurable benefits of yoga.
+I had a total hip replacement 10 years ago and in January 2024 I will have two titanium hips.
+Working with the injuries and subsequent rehabilitation after surgery has considerably deepened my understanding of the immeasurable benefits of yoga.

 I began Yoga at the age of 45 when I decided that it would be good to try something that would be beneficial for my general health and flexibility.
 Previous to this I had been playing soccer and had become increasingly aware of the list of injuries and time needed to recover.